ryisenberg/protocols/media.md

 |  1.14g | DAP              |
 |  20 ml | ddH<sub>2</sub>O |

 At this concentration, the DAP will not go into solution, so aliquot quickly after mixing.
 Autoclave.
-Vortex before adding to agar plates.
+Vortex before adding to media.
+Store at room temp.

 ## Making media